-Shares Name of major shareholders Number of shares held Ownership (%) TEN FU INVESTMENT CO., LTD. 10,784,629 11.90% TEN SHIN INVESTMENT CO., LTD. 9,190,830 10.14% TEN RIE INVESTMENT CO., LTD. 9,057,283 9.99% WEI AN INVESTMENT CO., LTD. 6,628,599 7.31% WANG, LIEN-YUAN 5,898,647 6.51%
+Shares Name of major shareholders Number of shares held Ownership (%)

+TEN SHIN INVESTMENT CO., LTD. 10,784,629 11.90%

+TEN FU INVESTMENT CO., LTD. 9,190,830 10.14%

+TEN RIE INVESTMENT CO., LTD. 9,057,283 9.99%

+WEI AN INVESTMENT CO., LTD. 6,643,599 7.33%

+WANG, LIEN-YUAN 5,898,647 6.51%

+CHOU, YUEN-CHU 4,815,000 5.31%

-Note : If the Company applies to the Taiwan Depository & Clearing Corporation (TDCC) to obtain the listed information in this table, it must state the following matters in the notes below:
+Note: If the Company applies to the Taiwan Depository & Clearing Corporation (TDCC) to obtain the listed

-- (1) The shareholders information is mainly derived from the last business day of each quarter-end when shareholders hold more than 5% of the common shares and preferred shares that have completed (including treasury shares) non-physical registration.
+- (1) The shareholders information is mainly derived from the last business day of each quarter-end when shareholders hold more than 5% of the common and preferred shares that have completed (including treasury shares) non-physical registration.
 As for the differences between recorded shares in the Company's financial report and actual shares completed and delivered shares to non-physical registration, this is due to different calculation basis. - (2) If the above-mentioned information is in the case of shareholders handing over shares to the trust, the individual account of the trustor who set up the trust account with the trustee should be disclosed.
-As for shareholders who declare insiders shareholding statement in accordance with the Securities and Exchange Act for holding more than 10% of the shares, it includes shares held personally and shares that are put into the trust and hold the right to exercise decision-making power over the trust property, etc. Please refer to the Market

-Observation Post System (MOPS) for more information on the insiders shareholding statement.
+As for shareholders who declare insiders shareholding statement in accordance with the Securities and Exchange Act for holding more than 10% of the shares, it includes shares held personally and shares that are put into the trust and hold the right to exercise decision-making power over the trust property, etc. Please refer to the Market Observation Post System (MOPS) for more information on the insiders shareholding statement.